micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 4.md

-Always carrying about in the body the liability _and_ exposure to the same putting to death that _the Lord_ Jesus suffered, so that the [[^a]resurrection] life of Jesus also may be shown forth by _and_ in our bodies.
+Always carrying about in the body the liability _and_ exposure to the same putting to death that _the Lord_ Jesus suffered, so that the [resurrection] life of Jesus also may be shown forth by _and_ in our bodies.